 Mix and match their delicious tapas like barbeque chicken skewers, ceviche, or avocado fries.
 Or opt for a full meal like their customizable nacho bowl, exciting tacos, or their fresh catch-of-the-day plate.

 But again, this restaurant is on the more expensive side, with most items starting at 350+ pesos and juices and smoothies around 240 pesos.
 So if you get drinks and a few tapas, it can really add up.
 But the view is amazing, and the staff is very friendly and inviting.

 Plus, you can hit the beach straight after or check out some boutique shopping at the hotel – including products from the restaurant!
 If you don’t have space on your carry-on, no worries, they have one of the best website interfaces of all Mexican online stores in Tulum!

 Tulum is a delight for vegans and vegetarians in a surprising twist of culture in a country that loves meaty tacos.

-Pamparius, a vegan restaurant on Tulum’s main road is one of the leading restaurants that boasts a healthy vegan menu to satisfy you in the Mexican dry heat.
+Pamparius, a vegan restaurant on Tulum’s main road, is one of the leading restaurants with a healthy vegan menu to satisfy you in the Mexican dry heat.

 The brightly colored chairs, the mural of the eagle bursting forth on the ceiling, and the gorgeous food setting will instantly validate your millennial heart that seeks Instagram spots with a fiery passion.